espocrm/documentation/docs/administration/webhooks.md

 ### Administration

-Administrator can manage webhooks at Administration > Webhooks.
+An administrator can manage webhooks at Administration > Webhooks.
 It's possible to remove, edit or create webhooks there.

 ## Events